 Situation Analysis

-Decades of research shows that new ventures will be started and existing ventures will flourish when a country has fewer procedures to start a business, youths are equipped with entrepreneurial mindset and skills, and businesses get appropriate support to succeed and flourish.
-Such favorable conditions are also important to attract foreign investment.
-Referenced below are two papers to support these ideas and can be used: Dr. Devi Gnyawali’s paper published 20 years ago, which provides an actionable framework and has 2000+ Google Scholar citations from around the world and an empirical study that has data from 30 countries.
+Decades of research show that new ventures will be started, and existing ventures will flourish when a country has fewer procedures to start a business, youths are equipped with entrepreneurial mindset and skills, and businesses get appropriate support to succeed and prosper.
+Such favorable conditions are also essential to attract foreign investment.
+Referenced below are two papers to support these ideas and can be used: Dr. Devi Gnyawali’s paper, published 20 years ago, provides an actionable framework and has 2000+ Google Scholar citations from around the world and an empirical study with data from 30 countries.

 Options and Recommendations